Providing comfort when childhood cancer strikes…

 Families with a child battling cancer need financial and emotional support.
 Pinky Swear Foundation offers both, reducing stress and bringing some normalcy after their world has been turned upside down.
 Doctors provide the medicine - and Pinky Swear Foundation provides the financial and emotional support so families can focus on what’s most important - their child.

 Since 2003, Pinky Swear Foundation has helped more than 15,000 kids with cancer and their families in Minnesota and around the country.
-Learn more about how you can support Pinky Swear Foundation’s mission of helping kids with cancer and their families with financial and emotional support at pinkyswear.org.
+Learn more about how you can support Pinky Swear Foundation’s mission of helping kids with cancer and their families with financial and emotional support at https://www.pinkyswear.org/donate .